 How Do Plug-In Hybrid Electric Cars Work?

-Plug-in hybrid electric vehicles (PHEVs) use batteries to power an electric motor and use another fuel, such as gasoline or diesel, to power an internal combustion engine.
-PHEV batteries can be charged using a wall outlet or charging station, by the internal combustion engine, or through regenerative braking.
-The vehicle runs on electric power until the battery is depleted, and then the car automatically switches over to use the internal combustion engine.
+Plug-in hybrid electric vehicles (PHEVs) use batteries to power an electric motor and another fuel, such as gasoline, to power an internal combustion engine (ICE).
+PHEV batteries can be charged using a wall outlet or charging equipment, by the ICE, or through regenerative braking.
+The vehicle typically runs on electric power until the battery is nearly depleted, and then the car automatically switches over to use the ICE.
 Learn more about plug-in hybrid electric vehicles.

 Key Components of a Plug-In Hybrid Electric Car

 Battery (auxiliary): In an electric drive vehicle, the low-voltage auxiliary battery provides electricity to start the car before the traction battery is engaged; it also powers vehicle accessories.

 Charge port: The charge port allows the vehicle to connect to an external power supply in order to charge the traction battery pack.

 DC/DC converter: This device converts higher-voltage DC power from the traction battery pack to the lower-voltage DC power needed to run vehicle accessories and recharge the auxiliary battery.